Women’s Golf Polo Shirts: Quality Assessment Criteria for Buyers

 Women’s plus size golf polo shirts should never be treated as simple size extensions.

-This is a grading, proportion, and movement issue.
+This is a grading, proportion, and mobility issue.

 Buyers should evaluate: